Gealber/construct_demo/README.md

 ```

 Not very sure since I think this type of scripts are not allowed to run.
 In case you have a problem take a look at the `run.bat` file.
-It just set several
+It just sets several
 environment variables, that you could set manually :), enjoy.

 # Using Docker?